CarlosSanabriaM/topics_and_summary/topics_and_summary/docs/source/development/installation.rst

 * **sphinx:** For generating the **documentation**.
 * **pipreqs:** For generating the **requirements.txt** and **development-requirements.txt** files.

-The way this dependencies are installed is the same as described in the :ref:`usage-installation` page, but **changing the requirements.txt file by development-requirements.txt.**
+The way this dependencies are installed is the same as the one described in the :ref:`usage-installation-dependencies` section of the Usage Installation page, but **changing the requirements.txt file by development-requirements.txt.**

 Install the library
 -------------------

-The way of installing the library is also similar as the one described in the :ref:`usage-installation` page, but in this case, the *-e* option of the *pip install* command is used.
-This option is described in the `Python Packaging User Guide <https://packaging.python.org/tutorials/installing-packages/#installing-from-a-local-src-tree>`__.
+The way of installing the library is also similar as the one described in the :ref:`usage-installation-library` section of the Usage Installation page, but in this case, the *-e* option of the *pip install* command is used.
+This option is described in the
+`Python Packaging User Guide <https://packaging.python.org/tutorials/installing-packages/#installing-from-a-local-src-tree>`__.

 Basically, after installing the package this way, **all changes made in the source code will be reflected in the installed library.**